Bugcrawler/Bugcrawler/README.md

 - 👋 Hi, I’m @Bugcrawler
 - 👀 I’m interested in coding, science and economy
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently cultivating my Java skills.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me dominik.b.broder@gmail.com

 <!---
 Bugcrawler/Bugcrawler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.